Ray Repp: Theology

-Perhaps the best summary of Repp's theology can be found in Song of Micah in his 1985 work, Ever Bless.
+Perhaps the best summary of Repp's theology can be found in Song of Micah in his work Ever Bless (1985).
 This song is based on Micah 6:3–8:

 This is all I ask of you, this is the only praise I seek: That your love be gentle and your lives be just, and humbly walk along with me.

 Should we go before the Lord, bowing low, and giving praise?
 Will the Lord be pleased with gifts we have to bring, with songs we want to sing?

 Should we make some sacrifice?
 Should we offer up our lives to the Lord on high?
 How shall we adore the Lord forevermore?

 My people hear me, what have I done – that you distrust so my gift of love?
 What will the Lord be satisfied by our gifts and songs of praise?
 Will the Lord be pleased, what honor can we give?
 Should we change the way we live?